-Freehold and Rife support the community by donating to registered charities and not-for-profit organizations.
-We are especially supportive of local organizations addressing education, health and community services focused on the needs of children and families.
+Freehold supports not-for-profit organizations addressing education, health and community services focused on the needs of children and families.